Áron Yaakobishvili

-Áron Yaakobishvili (აარონ იაკობიშვილი; ארון יעקובישווילי; born 6 March 2006) is a Hungarian professional footballer who plays as a goalkeeper for Segunda División club FC Andorra, on loan from Segunda Federación team Barcelona Atlètic.
+Áron Yaakobishvili (აარონ იაკობიშვილი; ארון יעקובישווילי; born 6 March 2006) is a Hungarian professional footballer who plays as a goalkeeper for club Almería, on loan from Barcelona, and the Hungary national team.

 Early life

 Yaakobishvili was born in Budapest, Hungary to a Georgian Jewish father; his father was born in Georgia, and is a dual Georgian-Israeli citizen whilst his mother is Hungarian.
 His elder brother, Antal, is also a footballer, and currently plays for fellow Spanish club Girona.

 Club career

 Yaakobishvili joined local side Baráti Bőrlabda at the age of six in 2012, before moving to Angyalföldi Sportiskola two years later.
 He spent a season with MTK Budapest before moving to Spain in 2017 after his mother had accepted a job in Barcelona.
 On his arrival in Spain, he had a short spell with amateur side Atlètic Sant Just, before being invited on a three-day trial with Barcelona the following year, joining the club after impressing coaches.

 Having progressed through Barcelona's La Masia academy, Yaakobishvili signed his first professional contract with the club in February 2022.
 In March of the same year, he trained with the Barcelona first team.
 On 11 October 2023, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.

 Yaakobishvili was first included into the senior team's match day squad on 25 November 2023 for a La Liga game against Rayo Vallecano.
 Yaakobishvili made his senior debut for the reserve team Barcelona Atlètic in the third-tier Primera Federación on 27 September 2024 against SD Tarazona.

 On 15 July 2025, Yaakobishvili agreed to a one-year loan deal with Segunda División side FC Andorra.
-He made his professional debut on 17 August, starting in a 1–1 away draw against UD Las Palmas.
+He made his professional debut on 17 August, starting in a 1–1 away draw against UD Las Palmas, and shared the starting spot with another loanee, Jesús Owono, over the course of the season.

+On 20 August 2026, Yaakobishvili moved to fellow second division side UD Almería also on a one-year loan deal.